sarahuang006/customer_segment/README.md

-Use clustering techniques to group customers for targeted coupons distribution.
+Use k-means clustering to group customers for targeted coupons' distribution.
 ## Project: Creating Customer Segments

 ### Install